ESSICS/XAOS/README.md

 ### How View Are Displayed

 Inside the `main` and `console` view areas, views are displayed in a tab container.
+In the remaining view areas, the alternative between tab container or accordion can be chosen.

 ## Tools and Utilities